The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 To read more about his research work, please visit his personal webpage www.chaowang.co.uk

 Dr Chao Wang received a B.Eng degree in Opto-electrical Engineering from Tianjin University, China (2002), a M.Sc degree in Optics from Nankai University, China (2005) and a Ph.D degree in Electrical and Computer Engineering from the University of Ottawa, Canada (2011).

 He joined the School of Engineering and Digital Arts at the University of Kent as a Lecturer in February 2013.
 Prior to joining Kent, he was a Postdoctoral Fellow in the Photonics Laboratory, University of California, Los Angeles (UCLA), USA.
 During his PhD study at the University of Ottawa, his research efforts have been focused on Microwave Photonics, an area that studies the interaction between microwave and optical waves for various applications such as wireless communications, radar, sensors, biomedical imaging and instrumentation.
 He has extended his research fields to biophotonics when he did his postdoctoral work at UCLA, where he developed novel ultrafast and high-resolution real-time spectroscopy and microscopy for high-throughput imaging and screening rare cancer cells.

 He is a member of IEEE, the IEEE-PS, the IEEE-MTTS, OSA and SPIE.
-He also serves as a regular reviewer of OSA Optics Express, OSA Optics Letters, IEEE Journal of Selected Topics in Quantum Electronics, IEEE/OSA Journal of Lightwave Technology, IEEE Photonics Journal, IEEE Photonics Technology Letters, IEEE Transactions on Microwave Theory and Techniques, IEEE Communications Letters, IEEE Microwave and Wireless Components Letters, IEEE Antennas and Wirelss Propagation Letters, OSA Applied Optics, OSA Photonics Research, IET Electronics Letters, Optics Communications, Journal of Modern Optics, MDPI Sensors, MDPI Photonics, MDPI Electronics, and Wiley EEEE.
-He is currently serving as the co-organizer and chair of Mini-Symposium on Microwave Photonics at PIERS 2014.
+He also serves as a regular reviewer of OSA Optics Express, OSA Optics Letters, IEEE Journal of Selected Topics in Quantum Electronics, IEEE/OSA Journal of Lightwave Technology, IEEE Photonics Journal, IEEE Photonics Technology Letters, IEEE Transactions on Microwave Theory and Techniques, IEEE Communications Letters, IEEE Microwave and Wireless Components Letters, IEEE Antennas and Wirelss Propagation Letters, OSA Applied Optics, OSA Photonics Research, IET Electronics Letters, Elsevier Optics Communications, Elsevier Sensors and Actuators B, Journal of Modern Optics, MDPI Sensors, MDPI Photonics, MDPI Electronics, and Wiley EEEE.
+He served as the Co-organizer and Chair of Mini-Symposium on Microwave Photonics at PIERS 2014.